jcrvz/customhys/README.md

 ### 🤯 Problems (benchmark functions)

 This module includes several benchmark functions as classes to be solved by using optimisation techniques.
+The class structure is based on the Keita Tomochika repository [optimization-evaluation](https://github.com/keit0222/optimization-evaluation).

 Source: [``benchmark_func.py``](./benchmark_func.py)